cceh/ntg/doc_src/vm.rst

    world-visible on an URL of its own, eg. "https://api.ntg.uni-muenster.de/" but that would require an extra DNS entry and certificate.

+The API server loads its configuration from the :file:`~ntg/prj/ntg/ntg/instance/` directory, one config file for each project.
+See :ref:`api-server-config-files`.

+The Postgres server holds one database for each project.

 Users
 =====